 Contact Your Tax Revenue Office

 Once you’ve decided to enter a tax lien auction, contact your local tax revenue office.
 They’ll have information on local tax lien auctions and can tell you what’s required to participate.
-Keep in mind that not all states allow for the sale of tax lien certificates, so this may not be an option near you.

 Research Each Potential Property